NYC helicopter crash victims identified as firefighter, journalist, tourists

 He was also a son of longtime WFAA production manager Jerry Cadigan, the news station reported.

 According to WFAA, Cadigan graduated from Southern Methodist University, where he majored in journalism.
-He recently moved to New York City to pursue a career with news website Business Insider, where he had previously interned, according to WNBC-TV.
+He recently moved to New York City to pursue a career with news website Business Insider, where he had recently interned, according to the publication.

-"He was a smart, talented, and ambitious young journalist and producer who was well-liked and made a big contribution," Business Insider said in a statement to WNBC.
-"Our hearts go out to his family and friends."
+"He was very enthusiastic and was certainly an overachiever," Business Insider editor Sara Silverstein said.

+Cadigan also spent time working in Beijing, producing videos for Chinese media start-up SupChina, according to Business Insider.

 Cadigan appears to have posted an Instagram video in the final moments before the crash.
 He was on the helicopter with his high school friend, Brian McDaniel, WNBC reported.